WroclawUniversityOfScienceAndTechnology/pwrforge/docs/source/contributing.rst

-Contributing to scargo
+Contributing to pwrforge
 ======================

 This guide assumes working on Linux with ``apt`` package manager.

-All shell commands should be executed in the ``scargo`` repository root, unless stated otherwise.
+All shell commands should be executed in the ``pwrforge`` repository root, unless stated otherwise.

 Install dependencies
 --------------------

-While ``scargo`` can run in a docker container with all its dependencies, for testing and debugging it's often beneficial to have it working without docker.
+While ``pwrforge`` can run in a docker container with all its dependencies, for testing and debugging it's often beneficial to have it working without docker.
-In order to use ``scargo`` without docker in a new project, you need to pass the ``--no-docker`` option to ``scargo new``.
+In order to use ``pwrforge`` without docker in a new project, you need to pass the ``--no-docker`` option to ``pwrforge new``.

 Look through the ``ci/Dockerfile`` and install all packages from ``apt install`` and ``apt-get install`` lines.

-Install scargo in editable mode with dev dependencies enabled:
+Install pwrforge in editable mode with dev dependencies enabled:

     ::